 In Rel-17, it should be prioritized to get a consensus on concept of intent, relevant use-cases and intent types in 3GPP system (RAN, CN, slicing service, etc.), which would be the foundation of further work on intent information model, LCM analysis and definition of management service.

-The meanings and relationship of requirements, goals and constraints should be clarified to guide intent modelling.
+The definition and relationship of requirements, goals and constraints should be clarified to guide intent modelling.

-Use the table in clause 3.3 as a baseline to make a group agreed use case template.
-Use the template to contribute new use cases for Rel-17 IDMS_MN WI.
+Base on the third column of the table, the use case which is directly triggered by an external Intent should be considered for intent modelling.
+The other use cases needn’t be considered.

+In intent life cycle management, the requirements for different intent types (transient or persistent) should be considered differently.
+The type description should be added in the use case description and considered in the solution of use case.
+The description of corresponding use cases could be rewritten.

 In Rel-18, the related work plan should be established based on the work done in Rel-17.